Edwin Argo

+Early life and education

 Argo was born in Hollis, Alabama, on September 22, 1895.
+He majored in electrical engineering from Alabama Polytechnic Institute.

+Career

+In 1932, Argo participated in 1932 Summer Olympics, finishing 8th with his horse Honolulu Tomboy.

+Military service

 He received an appointment to the U.S. Military Academy at West Point, New York, and started school there in 1915.
 When World War One began, he dropped out of school and enlisted in the Army as a private on May 12, 1917.
 After the war, in 1919, he returned to the Military Academy and graduated as a second lieutenant.

 Argo was a field artillery officer in the U.S. Army at a time that the horse was as prominent a part of a successful unit as in a cavalry unit.
 In 1921, he married Marguerite Hughes of Texas and was transferred to the 8th Training Battery from the 82nd Field Artillery.
 In 1925, he was stationed at Fort Sill, Oklahoma, which was the home of the U.S. Army School of Fires.
 In 1928, he was selected to the military equestrian team that took part in a competition in Amsterdam, Netherlands.
 He returned to Europe in 1930 for the competition in Hamburg, Germany.

-Now-Captain Argo entered Army, Field Artillery and American history books when he competed in the 1928 and 1932 Olympics in Los Angeles, Cali.

-In 1932 he and his horse Honolulu Tom Boy shared the gold medal as members of the American Three-Day Event team in the team eventing competition after finishing eighth at the 1928 Summer Olympics.
-The three-man team for the Three-Day Event was made up of Argo, Maj.
-Harry Chamberlin and 1st Lt.
-Earl Foster Thomson, both of the 9th Cavalry Regiment, Fort Riley, Kansas.
-The three faced the best military riders of Holland, Sweden, Japan and Mexico.